How to Tell if Acne is Hormonal or Bacterial

 How To Treat Bacterial Acne

 As you may recall, you can’t really use a simple topical to treat hormonal acne.
 With bacterial acne, though, topical treatments are usually atop your list.
-Benzoyl peroxide helps to dry out a zit and even kills the bad bacteria on your skin.
+The best ones?
+Salicylic acid and benzoyl peroxide.
+The former breaks down dead skin cells to unclog pores, and the latter helps to dry out a zit.
+Benzoyl peroxide even kills the bad bacteria on your skin.
 Additionally, it’ll remove buildup in your pores—which is exactly what you want when you’re battling acne.

 Simply put, a retinoid is vitamin A-based product.
 They help treat bacterial acne because they help renew the surface of the skin.
 Like benzoyl peroxide, they’re also useful in removing buildup from your pores and kill bacteria that may lead to acne.
 What’s more is that they’ll also prevent the overproduction of oil and sebum.

-There are tons of retinoid on the market, but you need a prescription for the strongest ones.
-Luckily, you can get great over-the-counter options.
-We suggest purchasing Differin ($14).
+There are tons of retinoids on the market, but you need a prescription for the strongest ones.
+Luckily, you can get great over-the-counter options—like Differin.
 It’s widely available, affordable, and rated 4.5 stars on Amazon by more than 77,000 people.

 We know not everyone has access to a dermatologist.
 The good news here is that not everyone will need an antibiotic to treat their bacterial acne.
 But if you’ve tried everything and nothing’s worked, getting a prescription may very well heal your acne from the inside out.